whispernight/Roomba/README.md

 Roomba is a chat designed to win in simplicity any other tool currently available.
 Just enter the web enter your nickname and chat!
 Talking with friends is as simple as sharing a link.
 You can use it on any platform, you just need a web browser with JavaScript!

 Roomba is created as a project for a university subject: Web aplication development.
 For the School of Computer Sciences at the Technical University of Madrid.
-There is a lot more information avaible about our project at: http://eroomba.com/memoria/index_en
+There is a lot more information available about our project at: http://eroomba.com/memoria/index_en